nobodynovember/TourPilot/README.md

 - **Narrated Tour VLN for Navigation**
   Interprets natural language instructions and panoramic visual input to perform navigation and deliver contextual commentary,without needing prior mapping or sensors.

-- **Validated in Real-World Scenarios**
-  Demonstrated in CF Market Mall, Studio Bell Museum, and an art studio, showing comparable performance to human tour guides.

  ![TourPilot](framework.png).

 This repository provides the indoor navigation case in an art studio, serving as a demonstration of our navigation method.